cisagov/ScubaGear/baselines/exo.md

 ### Policies

 #### MS.EXO.5.1v1
-SMTP AUTH SHALL be disabled in Exchange Online.
+SMTP AUTH SHALL be disabled.

 - _Rationale:_ SMTP AUTH is not used or needed by modern email clients.
 Therefore, disabling it as the global default conforms to the principle of